Lake Atitlan Guide

 This is a great place if you are looking for some cheese, wine, and cured meats.
 At the moment, they are not accepting guests without a prior reservation, so make sure to give them a call to make your reservation.

+The best time to visit Lake Atitlan to visit this pub is during a sports match.
 This is a place chosen by locals and travelers if you want to watch a sports match and have a nice time with your friends with an incredible view of the lake.

+Next food you can taste in Atitlan is Pizza.
 This is not a fancy place at all, and even when the name has the word “taco” in it, I will encourage you to try the pizza.

 Like I mentioned, unfortunately, many places have shut down due to the lockdown so this list is pretty short:

+Craving for vegetarian Hamburger during your trip in Lago Atitlán?
 This is a hamburger place with options for meat-eaters, vegans, and vegetarians.
 They know how to spoil everybody!

-Every town around the lake is unique, but one thing they all have in common is that you can easily walk around in every town.
+Every town around the Lago Atitlan is unique, but one thing they all have in common is that you can easily walk around in every town.
 If you are staying for a few days in the same town, there is no need to hire any type of transportation unless you are carrying a very heavy suitcase.
 In that case, you can pay for a tuk-tuk.
 Always ask your accommodation place for advice on how much you should pay for a tuk-tuk and a public boat ride.
 Commonly, the tuk-tuk or boat drivers will want to give you “the gringo price.”

 Also, please keep in mind that most of the towns are located on mountains, which means that you will be mostly walking uphill from the docks to everywhere else.

-At Lake Atitlan, during the dry season, you will be hot all day long and cold at night.
+At Lago Atitlan, during the dry season, you will be hot all day long and cold at night.
 This is because of the strong winds and the lake tides.
 Pack some comfortable shoes because you will be walking a lot, comfortable and fresh clothes for the day and maybe a nice dress if you are going out at night.
 I’ll be getting all momsy when I say DON’T FORGET YOUR JACKET!

 In terms of shoes, you will need very basic things.
 A pair of sandals, sneakers to walk around, or in case you want to do a hike, bring some hiking boots.
 The sneakers are fine too if you are doing a hike.

-There are seven towns at the shore of Lake Atitlan.
+When you check out the Lake Atitlan map, there are seven towns at the shore of Lake Atitlan.
 Most of the people here are descendants of the Kak’chikel and Tz’utujil Mayan descendant groups.
 Some towns are more touristy than others so, in terms of accommodation, you are going to have to adapt to what is available in each town.

 You don’t need to worry, though.
 Even if you don’t find a five-star all-inclusive resort, the people are very nice and welcoming.